50knotsrotate/slacc/README.md

 #### I went ahead and also created a super simple bootstrap layout.
 I will come back to redesign it, but I just want something somewhat nice to look at while I build this thing out.
 Now I can go ahead and setup 0auth, because I have setup custom authentication before, and I just want to try something new.

 #### UPDATE: Okay, I am actually NOT going to implement signing in with google.
 Appearently, my app now has to be verified by google, which could take weeks.
 I am instead going to find another way to authorize users.. time to do some research!

+#### I have decided that instead of using 0auth, I am going to use JSON web tokens.
+From what I understand so far after a bit of reading, JWT's are sent from the server to the client(via headers), and saved as either a cookie or in local storage in the clients brower, which will be the users "key" to access protected routes and "prove" to the server that you have already been authenticated.
+This will be nice to use these instead of server sessions, because now I can keep the user logged in even after the browser closes.
+Cool!